lawmana/EV333_AtmosphericScience/README.md

 1. Create a new folder (directory) for EV333.
 For example a directory called `EV333_AtmosphericDynamics` in your Documents folder or wherever you store your course materials.

-2. Navigate to this directory using the command line.
+2. Navigate to this directory from the command line.
 You will specify the full path to the directory.
 The command may look something like this (on a Mac), but the path will be for your personal computer:
 ```
 cd /Users/alawman/Documents/Python/EV333_AtmosphericDynamics
 ```